Armchair-Heavy-Industries/Xol-Toolhead/STL/Experimental/XolPAP/README.md

 * Fits over existing toolhead and screws into same heatsets as the 4010 fans would
 * 15mm ID CPAP hose (same as Mellow CPAP for VZ-Bot)
-* Multiple parts need to be assembled and glued toghether (Acetone or CA glue, maybe high temp CA if you need it)
+* Changed to a single piece that needs to be printed inverted with supports and support blockers (see images below)
 * Standard shaped Xol ducts just powered by a CPAP instead of 4010

 If you use this please report your findings to the Xol-Toolhead discord channel.